clach04/a2dpvolume_wiki/Update-Log.md

 For more details about the changes, see the change list https://github.com/jroal/a2dpvolume/commits/master

 = 2.12.4 ?
-  * Added a check when preferences are reloaded to see if the notification listener is enabled in Android settings.
+  * Added a check when preferences are reloaded to see if the notification listener is enabled in Android settings if the user also set the preference in A2DP Volume to enable reading notifications.
 If not, it will open the Android settings to the screen where you enable notification listeners.

 = 2.12.3 July 2, 2016
   * Moved the processing of notifications into a new thread to improve stability.